Placeholder

 Cheryle Hague’s life has been so entwined with working in residential and community care in Bendigo that 35 years with the organisation have passed in a busy, happy blur.
 What is constant is the feeling of belonging.
 Of being part of a team that supports her and allows her to grow.

 “It’s been quite a journey,” Cheryle says.
-“So much has changed in the aged care sector since I first started at Uniting Age Well.
+“So much has changed in the aged care sector since I first started at Uniting Agewell.
 Regulations and standards are a lot more rigorous, we are all much more accountable.
 The needs of older people entering residential care are also a lot higher than they used to be because there is such great support in place helping them live well longer at home.
 Dementia cases are also increasing as people live longer.”

 She was raised in Murrayville, did her nurses training at hospitals in South Australia, and lived in Wodonga, Darwin and Adelaide before settling in Bendigo.
 She and her husband, Peter, have been married for 45 years and share four children and eight grandchildren scattered across Australia.

 Over her career, there are many memorable moments.
-Cheryle did the first-ever personal carer night duty at the then newly opened Edwards Ward at Strath-Haven Community.
+Cheryle did the first-ever nursing night duty at the then newly opened Edwards Ward at Strath-Haven Community.
 She has always had a keen interest in dementia.
 “I loved working in the Edwards wing.
 Caring for residents with dementia is challenging but very rewarding.”

 She recalls the elation when she was named Employee of the Year in 2012.
 The lump-in-the-throat feeling when, during the darkest hours of the COVID-19 lockdown, she was able to bring joy to clients by creating zoom group sessions where they made friends and chatted to each other on their tablets.